 Mirrors not only look beautiful; they can transform a room or space - casting an illusion of the room being larger or brighter than it actually is.
 Mirrors are versatile and can be used as a design element to complete just about any look.
 Experimenting with mirrors in your home can create a focal point, hide imperfections, bounce around light and add glamour and wow factor.

 Shapes, styles and frames of mirrors have changed over the years.
 Antique mirrors are perfect for formal rooms, with their elaborately detailed gold or silver gilt frames to add a touch of romance.
 Mid-century and Art Deco designs have had a resurgence and influenced recent design trends that feature round, arch and geometric shapes to add interest and flair.

 The types of mirrors are endless, from feature mirrors, to a mirrored gallery on your wall, there are many ways you can use mirrors to add sophistication, style and elegance in your home.

 Creating a dramatic first impression in your hallway can be as easy as the introduction of mirrors.
 Harness the power of mirrors to add opulence, creating the illusion of height, space and light.

 The striking mirrored feature wall creates a breathtaking entrance as you walk into the Sheraton Grand Deluxe at Jubilee Estate, with battening used to form a detailed pattern of geometrical shapes between the mirrors.
 This mirrored entrance creates an instant feeling of grandeur and light, reflecting the open-plan formal living zone and the stunning mutiple pendant glass chandelier above.

-Image source: This mid-century reproduction starburst mirror creates instant glamour and wow factor in the hallway of the Sorrento Grand, Eliston Estate.
+Image source: This mid-century reproduction starburst mirror creates instant glamour and wow factor in the hallway of the Sorrento Grand at Eliston Estate, Clyde.